 - Strengthen the research and advocacy capacities of local and international human rights organizations

-Established in 1994 through the generosity of the Sandler Family Supporting Foundation, the Human Rights Center (HRC) has conducted major human rights investigations in more than a dozen countries, including the United States, Iraq, Rwanda, Uganda, Burma, and the former Yugoslavia.
+Established in 1994 with funding from Herb and Marion Sandler, the Human Rights Center (HRC) has conducted major human rights investigations in more than a dozen countries, including the United States, Iraq, Rwanda, Uganda, Burma, and the former Yugoslavia.
 HRC has used DNA analysis to reunite families divided by war and conducted population-based studies to ensure that the voices of victims are heard by policymakers.
 HRC’s research has been provided to the International Criminal Tribunal for Rwanda, the International Criminal Tribunal for the former Yugoslavia, and the International Criminal Court.
-The Center has provided more than 150 fellowships to graduate students over the past fifteen years, and its alumni have taken leadership positions with universities, nongovernmental organizations, and activist groups worldwide.
+The Center has provided more than 160 fellowships to graduate students over the past fifteen years, and its alumni have taken leadership positions with universities, nongovernmental organizations, and activist groups worldwide.
 HRC faculty and staff have also collaborated with leading human rights organizations, including Human Rights Watch, the International Center for Transitional Justice, and UNICEF, among others, to promote justice and postwar reconstruction in war-torn countries.
-The Human Rights Center is part of the UC Berkeley School of Law and works closely with the International Human Rights Law Clinic, the UC Berkeley–UCSF Joint Medical Program, and the UC Berkeley War Crimes Studies Center.
+The Human Rights Center is part of the UC Berkeley School of Law.